shopsmart/clj-dev/README.md

 (breakpoint)
 ```

+Note: Emacs doesn't like sub-repls; if you use Emacs: sorry. :-()

 # mount.clj

 Mount large Clojure data structures and navigate them using Unix filesystem-like commands.
 Results are automatically paged in order to prevent crashing your REPL by printing too much information at once.